Prescriptive authority for psychologists movement: History

 The first bill seeking to authorize prescription privileges to psychologists was introduced in Hawai'i in 1985 under Hawaii State Resolution 159.
-The bill allowed licensed psychologists in the State of Hawai'i to administer and prescribe psychotropic medication for the treatment of "nervous, mental, and organic brain disorders."
-A total of 88 prescriptive authority bills have been introduced in 21 jurisdictions since then.
+The bill would have allowed licensed psychologists there to administer and prescribe psychotropic medication for the treatment of "nervous, mental, and organic brain disorders."
+Since then, a total of 88 prescriptive authority bills have been introduced in 21 jurisdictions.

 In 1988, the U.S. Department of Defense approved a pilot project to train psychologists in issuing psychotropic medications "under certain circumstances."
 Guam became the first U.S. territory to approve RxP legislation in 1999.
 New Mexico became the first state to approve RxP legislation in 2002, and Louisiana followed in 2004.
 In 2014, Illinois became the third state to approve RxP legislation.
-In 2016, Iowa became the fourth state to grant prescriptive authority, which was quickly followed by Idaho in 2017.
+In 2016, Iowa became the fourth state to grant prescriptive authority, which was followed by Idaho in 2017.
 The rules and regulations for Illinois' RxP law were approved in 2018 and in 2019 in Iowa.
-In 2023, Colorado became the sixth state to pass prescriptive authority for psychologists legislation.
-Many other states have introduced RxP bills that are under discussion, but have yet to be approved.
-As of 2023, there are approximately 225 active, prescribing psychologists across the United States, with approximately 150 graduate students and psychologists in the pipeline to become prescribing psychologists in Illinois alone.
-Since 2000, a Division of the American Psychological Association, Division 55 (Society for Prescribing Psychology), has striven to promote efforts related to prescriptive authority for psychologists across the country.
-In fact, Division 55 petitioned APA through its Commission for the Recognition of Specialties and Subspecialties in Professional Psychology (CRSSPP) for official recognition of clinical psychopharmacology as a specialty in psychology.
-At its meeting in August 2020, the APA Council of Representatives gave final approval to this petition, adding clinical psychopharmacology to 17 others as an APA-recognized psychological specialty.
-Division 55 is now in the process of becoming a member of the Council of Specialties (CoS) in Professional Psychology, Council of Chairs of Training Councils (CCTC), and creating a board certification in clinical psychopharmacology through the American Board of Professional Psychology (ABPP).
+In 2023, Colorado became the sixth state to pass prescriptive authority for psychologists legislation, followed by Utah in 2024.
+Many other states have introduced but have yet to approve RxP bills.
+As of 2025, there are approximately 300-350 active, prescribing psychologists across the United States, with over 275 graduate students and psychologists enrolled in an RxP training program.
+Over 1,500 individuals have completed a master's degree in clinical psychopharmacology and over 500 have passed the PEP.

+Since 2000, Division 55 of the American Psychological Association (the Society for Prescribing Psychology), has promoted prescriptive authority for psychologists across the country.
+Division 55 petitioned APA through its Commission for the Recognition of Specialties and Subspecialties in Professional Psychology (CRSSPP) for official recognition of clinical psychopharmacology as a specialty in psychology.
+At its meeting in August 2020, the APA Council of Representatives gave final approval to this petition, adding clinical psychopharmacology to 17 other APA-recognized psychological specialties.
+Division 55 is in the process of becoming a member of the Council of Specialties (CoS) in Professional Psychology, Council of Chairs of Training Councils (CCTC), and creating a board certification in psychopharmacological psychology through the American Board of Professional Psychology (ABPP).